 But is this type of program right for you or your family member?
 After all, any type of treatment approach isn’t right for everyone.
 Consider the following information before you make a decision about whether residential treatment is the best choice.

-Who Is the Best Candidate for and When is a Residential Treatment Center Necessary?
+Who Is the Best Candidate for Residential Treatment?

 While a variety of individuals can benefit from the structured and supportive environment of a residential treatment center, some of the best candidates are those who: